w3c/automotive-viss2/README.md

 # Project common software architecture
 The server functionality has a complexity level that warrants some thoughts on how a good software architecture could look like.
-The figure below is the current proposal on this.
+Figure 1 is the current proposal on this.<br>
 ![Software architecture](pics/common_server_swa.png?raw=true)<br>
 *Fig 1.
 Software architecture overview